Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 7.png" width="600">

-If the one-shot behaviour is triggered, the associated layer remains active until another key is pressed, the symbol layer will be reactivated afterwards.
+If the one-shot behavior is triggered, the associated layer remains active until another key is pressed, the symbol layer will be reactivated afterwards.

 <img src="png/OSoS 8.png" width="600">